 Description

 Lepidostoma larvae are small cased larvae found in streams and rivers.
-The family Lepidostomatidae are identified by the antennae very close to the eye as well as missing the median dorsal hump on segment one of their abdomen.
-We only have one genus of Lepidostomatidae in the county (Lepidostoma) so that will identify the larvae to genus in our area.
+The caddis family Lepidostomatidae are identified by their antennae being very close to the eye as well as missing the median dorsal hump on their first abdominal segment.
+We have one genus of Lepidostomatidae, Lepidostoma in the county.
 The Gunnison Basin larvae I've seen so far have cases of small sand grains, although other species may have cases constructed of plant pieces and could be present in our area.
 Keys to the larvae have not been developed yet.
 For adults, see Weaver's publications.

 Good Links